Hey, I'm Eliahu Horwitz

 Asaf Shul*, Eliahu Horwitz*, Yedid Hoshen

 In this paper, we push the boundaries of dataset distillation, compressing the dataset into less than an image-per-class.
-It is important to realize that the meaningful quantity is not the number of distilled images-per-class but the number of distilled pixels-per-dataset.
-We therefore, propose Poster Dataset Distillation (PoDD), a new approach that distills the entire original dataset into a single poster.
+We therefore propose Poster Dataset Distillation (PoDD), a new approach that distills the entire original dataset into a single poster.
 The poster approach motivates new technical solutions for creating training images and learnable labels.
 Our method can achieve comparable or better performance with less than an image-per-class compared to existing methods that use one image-per-class.
-Specifically, our method establishes a new state-of-the-art performance on CIFAR-10, CIFAR-100, and CUB200 using as little as 0.3 images-per-class.
+Our method establishes a new state-of-the-art performance on CIFAR-10, CIFAR-100, and CUB200 using as little as 0.3 images-per-class.

 Recovering the Pre-Fine-Tuning Weights of Generative Models